sigsum/key-mgmt/docs/quick-start.md

 ### Automate all provisioning scripts

-You might want to put together your own script that automates everything expect for plugging YubiHSMs in and out of the provisioning machine.
+You might want to put together your own script that automates everything except for plugging YubiHSMs in and out of the provisioning machine.
 Example below.

     #!/bin/bash